 Fertility, pregnancy and breastfeeding

-As a precaution, men taking leflunomide may also be advised to have the wash-out treatment before trying to father a child.
+Men taking leflunomide will be advised to stop taking it and have a washout treatment, as a precaution, before trying to father a child.